 A butcher breaks down a beef carcass hanging on the meat rail of a Friesla Cut & Package Module at Bear Mountain Beef in Hawk Springs, Wyoming.

-• A team of butchers break down a beef carcass in the Cut and Package Module of a Friesla Meat Processing System.
+• Butchers fabricate a beef carcass into steaks and roasts in the Cut and Package Module of a Friesla Meat Processing System.

-Butchers from Bear Mountain Beef in Hawk Springs, Wyoming, fabricate beef carcasses on polytop cutting tables in their Friesla Cut & Package Module.
+Butchers fabricate a beef carcass into steaks and roasts on fully welded, polytop cutting tables in a Friesla Cut and Package Module.

 • A butcher cuts filet mignon steaks from the tenderloin of a beef carcass.